farideilanda/Java-EE-CRUD/README.md

 # Java EE CRUD project
-## MVC designed solution for standard CRUD operations events powered by
+### MVC designed solution for standard CRUD operations events and Auth management with a SQL Database integration powered on Eclipse.